-- A. Securities Exchange Act of 1934 Filings. - 1.
-Schedule 13G, Schedule 13D and Section 16 Filings.
-The filing due date for annual amendments to Schedule 13G is February 14, 2022.
-In addition to this annual amendment filing obligation, investment advisers may also have initial filing or amendment obligations throughout the year relating to Schedule 13G, Schedule 13D and Section 16 filings. - 2.
-Form 13F.
-The quarterly filing due dates for Form 13F are February 14, 2022 for the fourth quarter of 2021, May 16, 2022 for the first quarter of 2022, August 15, 2022 for the second quarter of 2022 and November 14, 2022 for the third quarter of 2022. - 3.
-Form 13H.
-The filing due date for annual amendments to Form 13H is February 14, 2022.
-In addition to this annual amendment filing obligation, investment advisers may also have initial filing or amendment obligations throughout the year relating to Form 13H. - B. Privacy Notice.
+A. Securities Exchange Act of 1934 Filings.

+1. Schedule 13G, Schedule 13D and Section 16 Filings.
+The filing due date for annual amendments to Schedule 13G is February 14, 2023.
+In addition to this annual amendment filing obligation, investment advisers may also have initial filing or amendment obligations throughout the year relating to Schedule 13G, Schedule 13D and Section 16 filings.

+2. Form 13F.
+The quarterly filing due dates for Form 13F are February 14, 2023 for the fourth quarter of 2022, May 15, 2023 for the first quarter of 2023, August 14, 2023 for the second quarter of 2023 and November 14, 2023 for the third quarter of 2023.

+3. Form 13H.
+The filing due date for annual amendments to Form 13H is February 14, 2023.
+In addition to this annual amendment filing obligation, investment advisers may also have initial filing or amendment obligations throughout the year relating to Form 13H.

+B. Privacy Notice.
 Except as provided below, each investment adviser is required to provide its clients with an annual privacy notice describing the adviser's policies regarding its disclosure of clients' non-public personal information.
 The annual notice must be provided at least once in any period of 12 consecutive months.
 The privacy notice must disclose the types of information the adviser collects and shares with others and the procedures the adviser has implemented to safeguard that information.
 If an adviser discloses non-public personal information about its clients to third parties (other than to affiliates and certain service providers), the adviser must also provide an "opt-out" notice, giving the client the opportunity to request that the adviser not disclose the information to such third parties.
-If an adviser has not changed its policies and practices regarding disclosure of non-public personal information since its most recent privacy notice provided to its clients, and provides non-public personal information only in accordance with the permitted disclosure provisions of Regulation S-P, the adviser may be able to take advantage of an exception to the annual privacy notice requirement and not send the annual notice (see our client alert entitled "New Exception to Annual Privacy Notice Requirement" dated December 2015 (which is available on our website)).
+If an adviser has not changed its policies and practices regarding disclosure of non-public personal information only in accordance with the permitted disclosure provides of Regulation S-P, the adviser may be able to take advantage of an exception to the annual privacy notice requirement and not send the annual notice (see our client alert entitled "New Exception to Annual Privacy Notice Requirement" dated December 2015 (which is available on our website)).
 An adviser seeking to take advantage of the exception should revise its privacy policies and procedures accordingly.
 In addition to the annual privacy notice, advisers should review whether they have any additional obligations under applicable state privacy laws.
-For example, the California Consumer Privacy Act became effective January 1, 2020 (see our client alert entitled "Overview of the California Consumer Privacy Act" dated December 31, 2019 (which is available on our website)).
+For example, the California Consumer Privacy Act became effective January 1, 2020 (see our client alert entitled "Overview of the California Consumer Privacy Act" dated December 31, 2019 (which is available on our website)), with amendments to become effective January 1, 2023 (see our client alert entitled "California Drafts Regulations to Implement the California Privacy Rights Act Imposing New Compliance Requirements for Businesses" dated July 28, 2022 (which is also available on our website)).